 Diving Palawan – El Nido and Coron

+Palawan is one of the most popular destinations in the Philippines.
+There are dozens of tourist spots in Palawan, but for a diving safari, make sure to add El Nido and Coron to your Philippines itinerary.
 El Nido is by far the more famous out of these two islands, known for its breathtaking lagoons and pristine beaches.
-It is the ultimate destination for couples who seek a romantic retreat.
+It is the ultimate destination for couples who seek a romantic retreat in Palawan.
 The town is quite developed and good hotels are very easy to find.
 This is also the case when it comes to dive shops which are extremely professional and well equipped.
+There are, however, a few things you need to know about El Nido to be prepared for your visit.

 While diving in El Nido, the focus would be primarily on coral reefs.
 You could first explore the lagoons, then head out deeper into the ocean in search of the best diving locations.
 There are 5 different island hopping trails and they can all be combined with either snorkelling or diving.